tascott/DripLang/README.md

 - show some stylised link between the original and the translated text
 - rgba 0.03 color showing up as full black in the color picker. need something to handle opacity
 - Add some settings for how to display the translated text
+- Stop extension turning back on when changing a setting IF the main toggle is off